Table of Contents

 Check out our best bets for Monday Night Football:

-If you put these best Week 11 MNF bets into a parlay, then you will win $461 for every $100 wagered.
-That’s almost a 5x on your parlay card.
+If you put these best Wild Card MNF bets into a parlay, then you will win $596 for every $100 wagered.
+That’s a 6x ROI for this parlay card.
+And, all it requires is for Houston to play their brand of defensive football along with Stroud maximizing his opportunity against a bad Pittsburgh pass defense.

 If this interests you, then check out our best NFL parlays of the week.
 We also have weekly College Football parlays, as well.